How to Budget: A Step-by-Step Guide That You Can Stick to

 This should be your take-home pay for the month.
 That’s the money you earn minus deductions for taxes, Medicare, Social Security, health insurance contributions and allocations to retirement accounts like your 401(k) or Roth IRA.

-This is easy if you have a full-time, salaried job.
+This is easy for people with a full-time, salaried job.
 If you are paid by commission, work hourly or have some other kind of irregular income (like freelancing), use an average of the last six months to get a rough idea.

 Self-employed budgeters can benefit by taking a step back each quarter to examine their income.
 “If you’re paying quarterly taxes anyway, you have this natural stopping point to look,” says Lillian Karabaic, CEO of Oh My Dollar!
 “It’s a good way to check on the health of your business.”

 But don’t just stop there.
 Add any extra money that comes in from your side hustles.
 Child support payments.
 Recurring bonuses or stipends.
-Financial aid payments.
+Income from financial aid payments.
 Include it all.

 How to Figure Your Monthly Expenses